5 Ways You Can Prevent Gum Disease

 1.)
 Practice Good Oral Hygiene

-Gum disease is caused by untreated plaque buildup, so make sure you practice good oral hygiene every day.
-If you forget to brush your teeth once, it’s not the end of the world.
+Remember, if you forget to brush your teeth once, it’s not the end of the world.
 But if you routinely forget to brush, floss, or manage your oral health, you run the risk of complications like gum disease.

 2.)
 Get More Vitamin C